bbauska/W3Cx-1of5-CSS.0x/README.md

 }
 ```

 These pseudo classes are the ones you are probably most familiar with.
-Even on this page you\'ve probably noticed that [links have different style](http://www.edx.org/) than paragraph text.
+Even on this page you&#39;ve probably noticed that [links have different style](http://www.edx.org/) than paragraph text.
 The \<a\> tag by default sets the text color to blue with an underline, but have you ever seen a purple link?
 This is the \"visited\" pseudo-class that applies a different style to links that the user has already clicked.
 The opposite of visited is \"link\" which is a link a user has not yet clicked.
 These two states are mutually exclusive, meaning a link cannot be both at the same time.

 <h4>:hover, :focus and :active</h4>

 \[[Documentation](https://www.w3.org/TR/CSS22/selector.html#dynamic-pseudo-classes)\]

-The hover pseudo-class is applied when the user points at an object but doesn\'t activate it, most commonly when they let their mouse cursor lay on top of an element without clicking.
-Some form factors don\'t support this, such as touch devices or pen surfaces.
+The hover pseudo-class is applied when the user points at an object but doesn&#39;t activate it, most commonly when they let their mouse cursor lay on top of an element without clicking.
+Some form factors don&#39;t support this, such as touch devices or pen surfaces.
 This is a really good way to encourage a user to click a link and you will often see it used in navigation bars.

 ```
 li:hover {